 In short: example settings can be very good for you – but the wise idea would be to backtest them first, then try it for a few weeks on a demo account.
 And even better – learn how to make your own that will outperform these.

-Of course, we all know that past results do not guarantee future ones – but really good settings for the past year on tick data at least could make you much more confident than using random ones and pray for good.
+Of course, we all know that past results do not guarantee future ones – but really good settings for the past year on tick data at least could make you much more confident than using random ones and praying for good.

 How to Backtest and Optimise Like a Professional

-Before we dive in Neptune settings, a very important thing that often is not taken in mind by many traders is to prepare your optimisation tab in cTrader so your workshop as best as possible.
-It's a very important cause it will direct which way optimisation will go and how good results you will get.
+Before we dive into Neptune settings, a very important thing that often is not taken in mind by many traders is to prepare your optimisation tab in cTrader so your workshop as best as possible.
+It's very important cause it will direct which way optimisation will go and how good results you will get.

-Let's get started with adding Neptune instance to your just installed Neptune cBot (I will use EURUSD as an example one which performs very well).
+Let's get started with adding a Neptune instance to your just installed Neptune cBot (I will use EURUSD as an example one that performs very well).
 First, pay attention to what timeframe you add your pair to instance – this will be used to all Neptune black-boxed indicators as the main interval:

 This is a very important place: you have to set the Data field to “Tick data from Server (accurate).
 This way, you don’t have to set manually fixed spread values and more important – you will get much more precise results.
-Also, set your Starting Capital to lowest possible (1000) as it will make comparing results easier.
+Also, set your Starting Capital to the lowest possible (1000) as it will make comparing results easier.

 The fourth one is Optimisation Method, nothing to change here from default:

-I noticed that Genetic way is limited to a number of backtests somehow, so even if you have 64GB of RAM and 12 cores CPU – it will still finish at some point even if it could test more and find something better.
-That's why setting criteria is so important and not selecting too many parameters to optimise too – but I will mention that soon in Neptune settings section.
+I noticed that the Genetic way is limited to a number of backtests somehow, so even if you have 64GB of RAM and 12 cores CPU – it will still finish at some point even if it could test more and find something better.
+That's why setting criteria is so important and not selecting too many parameters to optimise too – but I will mention that soon in the Neptune settings section.

 This one speaks for itself, so no magic tricks here – if you are doing optimisation on a dedicated machine or you don’t need your home pc to anything else currently – switch that all way right and feel full power!

-cTrader is not perfectly good at multi-cores threading and you will notice that even on heavy optimisation it not always use 100% of CPU load.
+cTrader is not perfectly good at multi-cores threading and you will notice that even on heavy optimisation it does not always use 100% of CPU load.
 That is perfectly normal, it's still wise to have a stronger CPU as you can for optimisation on tick data.

 This is also fast and easy: set start and stop of data range for about a full year back.
-This is enough to cover many different trends on markets and create some stable results.
+This is enough to cover many different trends in markets and create some stable results.

 cBot Parameter Settings